andigu/lens-viewer/README.md

  If prompted run:
  > npm aduit fix

+ Then run:
  > npm start

- Open a new terminal window
+ Open a new terminal window...

  > cd ..